mulle-objc/mulle-objc-list/dox/OPTIMIZER_HOW.md

 File                      | Description
 --------------------------|-----------------------------------
-`loader-dependencies.inc` | C file that contains the dependencies to Objective-C base libraries (as they are represented by their MulleObjCLoader categories)
+`loader-objc-loader.inc`  | C file that contains the dependencies to Objective-C base libraries (as they are represented by their MulleObjCLoader categories)
 `class-db.csv`            | List of classes contained in `libFoo.a`
 `method-db.csv`           | List of all methods contained in `libFoo.a`
 `MethodObjCLoader+Foo.m`  | A partially complete, generated loader for this library